vita-student-projects/BEV_group4/README.md

 ```

 ## Project Context
-This project was made in the context of the Deep Learning for Autonomous Vehicules course CIVIL-459, taught by Professor Alexandre Alahi at EPFL.
+This project was made in the context of the Deep Learning for Autonomous Vehicles course CIVIL-459, taught by Professor Alexandre Alahi at EPFL.
 We were supervised by doctoral student Yuejiang Liu.
 The main goal of the course's project is to develop a deep learning model that can be used onboard a Tesla autopilot system.
 As for our group, we have been looking into the transformation from monocular camera images to bird's eye view.
 This can be done by using semantic segmentation to classify elements such as cars, sidewalk, pedestrians and the horizon.

 During our research on Monocular images to BEV deep learning models, we have noticed that information concerning pedestrians was lost during segmentation, resulting in poor classification.
 As seen on the image below, when evaluated, the model we selected reaches a mean of 25.7% IoU (Intersection over Union) over 14 classes of objects on the nuScenes dataset.
 The prediction accuracy for drivables is good (74.5%), quite poor for bikes, barriers and trailers.